 Using Google Assistant on your Chromebook?
-Here is a good news for you!
+Here is good news for you.
 Routines, a Google Assistant feature that lets you use one command to get multiple things done, is coming to Chrome OS too.

 I use Routines on my Google Home Hub and Mini mostly to entertain my daughter.
 I set up custom answers using Routines to make Home tell me something funny when I ask “Who is Elena”.
 Here is what happens when I try the same on my Pixelbook:

 This is changing.
 A code commit that I noticed today talks about adding Routines to Google Assistant on Chrome OSP: